 Destroying your abs with endless crunches every workout will likely not fix your rib flare or improve your ZOA.
 Instead, try the two exercises below with lower, controlled reps to reinforce good rib positioning and pelvic tilt.
 For more info on how to engage your core effectively, checkout this article.

-PRO TIP: To set your ribs during these exercises, take a giant exhale, like you’re blowing out candles on a birthday cake.
+PRO TIP: To set your ribs during these exercises, take a giant exhale, like you’re blowing out candles on a birthday cake or like you’re trying to fog up a mirror.
 This will cause your ribs to naturally depress.
 After that try your best to continue with a normal breathing cadence and keep them there.